Healthy Breakfast Casserole

 Two more egg recipes I'm loving lately:

 First, this cookbook has become a favorite, even now that I'm no longer on the Whole 30 diet.
-I've made a lot of the recipes and they all turn out great, but my favorite right now is the “Bistro Breakfast Salad” — such a unique and delicious breakfast!
+I've made a lot of the recipes and they all turn out great, but my favorite right now is the “Bistro Brunch” — such a unique and delicious breakfast!
 And look how close my dish turned out to the cookbook picture. 🙂

 Second, I'm also loving my other new cookbook from my friend, Katie.
 (Read my review here.)
 I made this Sweet Potato-Crusted Quiche Lorraine, another healthy breakfast casserole dish that can be made ahead, and that one was a big hit too.
 (You can see the corner turned down from the picture in my cookbook.)
 I added caramelized onions instead of the shallots and threw in some multi-colored chopped peppers with the ham.
 YUM.